C. P. Snow: Career and research

 In 1930 he became a Fellow of Christ's College.
 After a Nature paper on a new method of synthesising Vitamin A turned out to be incorrect, he withdrew from further scientific research.

 Snow served in several senior civil service positions: as technical director of the Ministry of Labour from 1940 to 1944, and as a civil service commissioner from 1945 to 1960.
 He was appointed a Commander of the Order of the British Empire (CBE) in the 1943 New Year Honours.

+During WWII he was involved in training scientists for radar work and helping to cull the British contingent for the Manhattan Project.
 Snow was among the 2,300 names of prominent persons listed on the Nazis' Special Search List, of those who were to be arrested on the invasion of Great Britain and turned over to the Gestapo.

 In 1944, he was appointed director of scientific personnel for the English Electric Company.
 Later he became physicist-director.
 In this capacity he was to employ his former student Eric Eastwood.

 In the 1957 New Year Honours he was knighted, having the honour conferred by Queen Elizabeth II on 12 February, and was created a life peer, as Baron Snow, of the City of Leicester, on 29 October 1964.
 As a politician, Snow was parliamentary secretary in the House of Lords to the Minister of Technology from 1964 to 1966 in the Labour government of Harold Wilson.

 Snow married the novelist Pamela Hansford Johnson in 1950; they had one son.
 Friends included the mathematician G. H. Hardy, for whom he would write a biographical foreword in A Mathematician's Apology, the physicist Patrick Blackett, the X-ray crystallographer J. D. Bernal, the cultural historian Jacques Barzun and the polymath George Steiner.
 At Christ's College he tutored H. S. Hoff – later better known as the novelist William Cooper.
 The two became friends, worked together in the civil service and wrote versions of each other into their novels: Snow was the model for the college dean, Robert, in Cooper's Scenes from Provincial Life sequence.
 In 1960, Snow gave the Godkin Lectures at Harvard University, about the clashes between Henry Tizard and F. Lindemann (later Lord Cherwell), both scientific advisors to British governments around the time of the Second World War.
 The lectures were subsequently published as Science and Government.
 For the academic year 1961 to 1962, Snow and his wife both served as Fellows on the faculty in the Center for Advanced Studies at Wesleyan University.